 Neither feels good.
 And of course we don’t want our potential clients to feel like that about our marketing, so what can we do?

-Why the old ways of marketing yourself as a coach or consultant aren’t as effective
+Why the traditional ways of marketing aren’t as effective

 Are you tired of signing up for something that promised to solve a problem, but really it’s just a sales pitch in disguise (with literally no value added)?